bigbinary/vagrant-machine/README.md

 cd vagrant-machine
 ```

-Open `provisioning/group_vars/all` and change the "name" and "email" value to
+- [ ] Open `provisioning/group_vars/all` and change the "name" and "email" value to
 have your name and your email address.

-Open `provisioning/ruby/tasks/main.yml` and change the ruby verion.
+- [ ] Open `provisioning/ruby/tasks/main.yml` and change the ruby verion.
 If
 you need more than one ruby version then add another row.

-Now execute following commands.
+#### Using vagrant machine

+Execute following commands to start vagrant machine and then to get into that machine.

 ```
 vagrant up
 vagrant ssh
 ```

 ### Verify that PostgreSQL is working